whitenode/riakbloom/README.markdown

 It can be configured to either filter on the record key (default) or a secondary index or user metadata value.

-By default any record matching the filter will be included in the result, but it is also possible to configure the function to instead *exclude* based on filter match.
-As Bloom filters always have a false positive probability (meaning keys may match even though they were not added to the filter), using the map function in *exclude* mode means that the false positive probability is changed into the opposite, and there is a probability that records may be excluded from the result incorrectly.
+By default any record matching the filter will be included in the result set, but it is also possible to configure the function to instead *exclude* based on filter match.
+As Bloom filters always have a false positive probability (meaning keys may match even though they were not added to the filter), using the map function in *exclude* mode means that the false positive probability is changed into a fasle negative instead, and there is a probability that records may be excluded from the result incorrectly.

-If an error occurrs, the record will always be part of the result.
+If an error occurs, e.g. the index or meta field to filter on can not be found on the record, the record will not be filtered and always be part of the result set.

 This function takes an argument that has to be a correctly formatted JSON document containing the following fields: